yjchen/easy_tag/README.md

     user.posts.by_tagger(user)

-The first return all tags associated with posts, including tags tagged by others.
+The first returns all tags associated with posts, including tags tagged by others.
 The second return all tags associated with posts AND tagged by tagger.

+#### What's the difference between these two ?

+    Post.with_tags('ruby')

+    Post.with_tags('ruby').in_context(nil)

+The first returns all tags with 'ruby', regardless the context.
+In another word, it return all taggables with any context.
+The second returns all tags with 'ruby' with context is nil.
+In another word, it will not return taggables with context.
+The same idea applies to __by_tagger__.

 ## Acknowledges